franciscoeymardneto/Node_API_Without_FW/Readme.md

 - Web API

   - [ ] it should have an endpoint for storing cars' data
-  - [ ] it should have an endpoint for retrieving heroes' data
+  - [ ] it should have an endpoint for retrieving cars' data
-  - [ ] it should have an endpoint for updating heroes' data
+  - [ ] it should have an endpoint for updating cars' data
-  - [ ] it should have an endpoint for deleting heroes' data
+  - [ ] it should have an endpoint for deleting cars' data
   - [ ] it should test when the application throws an error

 - Testing